Structures of a Synovial Joint

 - Shock absorption.

-A bursa is a small sac lined by synovial membrane and filled with synovial fluid.
-They are placed at key points of friction in a joint, providing the joint with free movement.
+A bursa is a small sac lined by synovial membrane, and filled with synovial fluid.

-Joints have a rich nerve supply provided by articular nerves.
-Hilton’s Law states that the nerves supplying a joint also supply the muscles moving the joint and the skin covering their distal attachments.
+The innervation of a joint can be determined using Hilton’s Law – ‘the nerves supplying a joint also supply the muscles moving the joint and the skin covering their distal attachments.’

-Joints receive blood via articular arteries which arise from the vessels around the joint.
+Arterial supply to synovial joints is via articular arteries, which arise from the vessels around the joint.
 The articular arteries are located within the joint capsule, mostly in the synovial membrane.

 A common feature of the articular arterial supply is frequent anastomoses (communications) in order to ensure a blood supply to and across the joint regardless of its position.
 In practice this usually means arteries are above and below a joint, curving round each side of it and joining via small connecting vessels.